saipradyumna16/SE450_Project/README.md

 How to run the application:-

-Only run the Main Class File ! ( src/edu/depaul/Main.java )
+as the application is console based, run only the Main Class File ! ( src/edu/depaul/Main.java )